Our Commitment to Equality and Diversity

 - Sexual Orientation

-The Trust Equality, Diversity and Inclusion Strategy (2019-2022) sets out the Trust’s 3 year equality objectives - see here
+The Trust Equality, Diversity and Inclusion Strategy (2023-2026) sets out the Trust’s three year equality objectives:

 Employee networks have great potential to shape the culture and behaviours of their organisations.
 By tapping the ideas, passion and knowledge of people who work there, effective networks can help both to create change in organisations, and to support leaders and managers in implementing it.
 Staff networks play a key part in the planning and implementation of diversity and inclusion initiatives across our organisation, whilst allowing us to increase our understanding of equality issues amongst our staff members.